Commercial Space Activities

 The proposal was very controversial and vigorously debated in Congress.
 The 2010 NASA Authorization Act (P.L.
-111-267), signed into law in October 2010, is a compromise wherein NASA is directed to develop its own crew space transportation system -- the Space Transportation System and a Multi-Purpose Crew Vehicle (MPCV) -- as well as fund the commercial crew concept, but at a lower funding level.
+111-267), signed into law in October 2010, is a compromise wherein NASA is directed to develop its own crew space transportation system -- the Space Launch System (SLS) and a Multi-Purpose Crew Vehicle (MPCV) -- as well as fund the commercial crew concept, but at a lower funding level.
 The law requires that the SLS/MPCV system also be able to function as a backup for commercial crew in case those systems do not materialize or if they fail.
 NASA selected the Orion spacecraft that was being developed in the Constellation program as the MPCV, so the system now is usually referred to as SLS/Orion.

-Congress and the White House continue to have tense relationships over the commercial crew initiative, although with the success of SpaceX's commercial cargo missions (see below), those relationships are easing.
+Congress and the White House continue to have tense relationships over the commercial crew initiative, although with the general success of commercial cargo missions (see below), those relationships eased.
 However, for FY2011, FY2012, and FY2013, Congress provided sharply less funding than the Administration requested.
 The request for FY2013 was $830 million, for example, but Congress approved only $525 million.
 The request for FY2014 was $821 million and Congress approved $696 million.
 Though it was $125 million less than the request, it was more than the agency received in the past and the percentage cut was less, leaving many commercial crew advocates happy with the result.
 The request for FY2015 was $848 million and in a sign of continued thawing of relationships, Congress approved $805 million.
 The request for FY2016 was $1.244 billion and Congress appropriated that amount.
 FY2016 is the peak funding year for commercial crew and for FY2017, the request of $1.185 billion begins the downward trajectory.

 NASA initially awarded contracts to five companies for Crew Transportation Concepts and Technology Demonstration, or CCDEV (commercial crew development) in February 2010: Blue Origin, Boeing, Paragon Space Development Corp., Sierra Nevada Corp., and United Launch Alliance.
 Another round of winners of the CCDEV2 competition were announced in April 2011: Blue Origin, Boeing, Sierra Nevada, and SpaceX.
 Those contracts were awarded as Space Act Agreements (SAAs) where NASA can pay companies for meeting agreed-upon milestones, but has little oversight or insight into what the companies are doing.
 NASA planned to adopt traditional procurement methods under the Federal Acquisition Regulations (FAR) for the next phase of commercial crew development -- specifically, fixed price contracts -- but changed course in December 2011 because of budget uncertainties in future years that it concluded made fixed price contracts unrealistic.

 Estimates vary as to when Boeing and SpaceX's commercial crew systems will be ready for operations.
-NASA currently is planning on 2017, but some of the companies assert they could be ready sooner.
+NASA currently is planning on 2017 or 2018.
 At a September 2012 congressional hearing, NASA Associate Administrator for Human Exploration and Operations Bill Gerstenmaier conceded that the government is paying 80-90 percent of the costs for the development of these "commercial" systems.

 Commercial Cargo.
 Before the Obama "commercial crew" proposal was announced, NASA already had initiated a "commercial cargo" program to rely on the commercial sector to take cargo to ISS.
-Called COTS (Commercial Orbital Transportation Services), it is needed because the Bush Administration decided to terminate the space shuttle program once ISS construction was completed.
+Called COTS (Commercial Orbital Transportation Services), it was needed because the Bush Administration decided to terminate the space shuttle program once ISS construction was completed.
 Originally the shuttle was intended to take both crews and cargo to ISS throughout its lifetime.
-Instead, the last space shuttle mission took place in July 2011, while the Obama Administration wants to keep the ISS operating at least until 2020.
-Two companies, SpaceX and Orbital Sciences Corp., were awarded Space Act Agreements to develop spacecraft to take cargo to the ISS beginning in 2011, but that date slipped.
+Instead, the last space shuttle mission took place in July 2011, while the Obama Administration wants to keep the ISS operating at least until 2024.
+Two companies, SpaceX and Orbital Sciences Corp. (now Orbital ATK), were awarded Space Act Agreements to develop spacecraft and rockets to take cargo to the ISS beginning in 2011.

-OTHER COMMERCIAL SUBORBITAL AND ORBITAL VEHICLES AND MODULES
+OTHER COMMERCIAL SUBORBITAL AND ORBITAL VEHICLES, ROCKET ENGINES, AND MODULES

 Some companies also have announced plans to build systems to take people into orbit on a commercial basis separate from NASA's commercial crew program.
 Blue Origin is focused on suborbital flights now, but plans orbital flights in the future.
-Stratolaunch is an air-launched concept announced in December 2011 by Microsoft co-founder Paul Allen, SpaceX founder Elon Musk, and Burt Rutan, who is now retired from Scaled Composites (now part of Northrop Grumman), but was a major contributor the SpaceShipOne effort.
+Stratolaunch is an air-launched concept announced in December 2011 by Microsoft co-founder Paul Allen, SpaceX founder Elon Musk, and Burt Rutan, who is now retired from Scaled Composites, but was a major contributor to the SpaceShipOne effort.
 In October 2014, Stratolaunch and Sierra Nevada Corporation (SNC) announced that they are considering a partnership where Stratolaunch would be used to launch SNC's Dream Chaser winged spacecraft into orbit on either crew or cargo missions.

 OTHER COMMERCIAL SPACE CONCEPTS

 Several well known U.S. billionaires working with experienced space entrepreneurs announced plans in April 2012 to mine asteroids.
 The company, Planetary Resources Inc., reportedly was three years old at that point, but its founders decided to publicize it only in 2012.
 Backers of the company include movie producer and explorer James Cameron, Google executives Larry Page and Eric Schmidt, former Microsoft executive Charles Simonyi who flew into space twice as a space tourist on Russian Soyuz spacecraft, and space entrepreneurs Peter Diamandis and Eric Anderson.
-More recently the company emphasizes that it wants to prospect, not mine, asteroids, which would happen in the future.
+Later the company emphasized that it wants to prospect, not mine, asteroids, which would happen in the future.
 Subsequently, Planetary Resources announced plans for earth orbiting satellites to study Earth as another part of its business plan.

-In December 2012, Alan Stern, a space scientist and human spaceflight advocate, announced the formation of a new company, Golden Spike, that is selling human trips to the Moon.
+In December 2012, Alan Stern, a space scientist and human spaceflight advocate, announced the formation of a new company, Golden Spike, to sell human trips to the Moon.
 Stern is a former NASA Associate Administrator for Science.
-He and a number of other former NASA officials, including Gerry Griffin, an Apollo flight director who later was the Director of NASA's Johnson Space Center, along with former House speaker Newt Gingrich, entreprenuer Esther Dyson, and former Governor of New Mexico Bill Richarson are backers of the project.
+He and a number of other former NASA officials, including Gerry Griffin, an Apollo flight director who later was the Director of NASA's Johnson Space Center, along with former House speaker Newt Gingrich, entrepreneur Esther Dyson, and former Governor of New Mexico Bill Richardson are backers of the project.
 The group provided few details of the project at a press conference at the National Press Club on December 6, 2012, such as what rockets or spacecraft would be used.
 The cost would be $1.4 billion per mission, which would take two people to the lunar surface and back.
 As of May 2016, the company's website is no longer active.

 U.S. AEROSPACE COMPANIES